-Update the following Appendices to the General Introduction as indicated below.
-Note that these are not appendices to Volume 1.
+Update the following appendices to the General Introduction as indicated below.
+Note that these are not appendices to this domain's Technical Framework (TF-1, TF-2, TF-3 or TF-4) but rather, they are appendices to the IHE Technical Frameworks General Introduction located here.

-Appendix A - Actor Summary Definitions
+Appendix A - Actors